Helpful handouts on mental health and depression, strategies to improve mood and information on antidepressants that can be shared with your patients.

 Understanding Emotional Well-Being

 The National Alliance on Mental Illness offers resources and information about depression.
-You can visit , opens new window for more information.
+You can visit its website, opens new window for more information.

 Contact information in case of emergencies